NanoComp/meep/doc/docs/Mode_Decomposition.md

 ### Computing MPB Eigenmodes
 ````
-  void *fields::get_eigenmode(double &omega,
+  void *fields::get_eigenmode(double frequency,
+                              direction d,
-                              direction d, const volume &where,
+                              const volume where,
-                              const volume &eig_vol,
+                              const volume eig_vol,
                               int band_num,
+                              const vec kpoint,
-                              const vec &kpoint, bool match_frequency,
+                              bool match_frequency,
                               int parity,
                               double resolution,
                               double eigensolver_tol,
-                              bool verbose,
-                              double *kdom);
+                              double *kdom,
+                              void **user_mdata,
+                              diffractedplanewave *dp);
 ````

-Calls MPB to compute the `band_num`th eigenmode at frequency `omega` for the portion of your geometry lying in `where` which is typically a cross-sectional slice of a waveguide. `kpoint` is an initial starting guess for what the propagation vector of the waveguide mode will be. `kdom`, if non-NULL and length 3, is filled in with the dominant planewave for the current band (see above).
+Calls MPB to compute the `band_num`th eigenmode at frequency `frequency` for the portion of your geometry lying in `where` which is typically a cross-sectional slice of a waveguide. `kpoint` is an initial starting guess for what the propagation vector of the waveguide mode will be. `kdom`, if non-NULL and length 3, is filled in with the dominant planewave for the current band (see above).
 This is implemented in [src/mpb.cpp](https://github.com/NanoComp/meep/blob/master/src/mpb.cpp).

 ### Working with MPB Eigenmodes